phamin2001/Machine-Learning/Evaluating_Classification_Models/README.md

 - End-to-end k-means walkthrough with reusable silhouette plotting helper
 - Visual comparison of inertia, silhouette scores, and Davies–Bouldin index for multiple values of *k*
 - Experiments showing the limits of k-means on non-spherical data (with Voronoi diagrams for intuition)
+- Regularization tuning with cross-validation sweeps and comparative diagnostics for Ridge, Lasso, and Elastic Net

 ## How to use